 Most Columbia College courses may be repeated at Columbia College in an attempt to improve the grade.
 The grade earned for the second attempt is used to determine grade-point average, and the first grade is identified as R (Repeat) on the transcript.
 The first grade is not included in total hours attempted or the grade-point average.
 In all cases, the second grade is the one that is recorded.
 No duplicate credit is given.

 Some designated courses may be taken multiple times for credit.
 Each enrollment adds hours and impacts the grade-point average.
-Students who use federal financial aid assistance must check with the Enrollment Service Center to determine financial liability when repeating a course.
+Students who use federal financial aid assistance must check with the Center for Student Success to determine financial liability when repeating a course.
 A course repeated in transfer will not cause a grade change or a notation of R in a Columbia College course.
 In most cases, the transfer course will not be accepted as it will be considered a duplication of coursework.
 If both courses are needed on the record for a specifically approved reason (e.g. ENGL 111 completed with Columbia College for a grade of D and repeated in transfer with a grade of C) the result will be an increase in overall hours needed for degree completion and in residency hours needed.

 Once a baccalaureate degree has been awarded the degree GPA is frozen.
 Subsequent coursework and grades will not be calculated as part of the initial degree GPA.
 Coursework completed as part of the initial degree may be repeated but the subsequent grade will not replace the initial grade.
 Both courses and grades will be reflected on the record and both will be calculated into the overall Columbia College GPA.
 Coursework which repeats credit applied toward an initial degree does not count towards the required 30 additional hours in residence for a subsequent degree.